ysyk2021/thinking-differently-innovative-approaches-to-solving-complex-problems/src/chapter-9-1.md

-Conclusion: Recap of the Key Takeaways from the Book
+Recap of the Key Takeaways from the Book
 ====================================================

 In this book, we have explored innovative approaches to solving complex problems.
 Here are the key takeaways: